OpenBB-finance/OpenBB/CONTRIBUTING.md

 3. merge `docs/[my-update]` into `main` -> website deployment triggered
 4. merge `docs/[my-update]` into `develop` -> NO website deployment, just to sync branches

-The `docs/docs-name` branch is used to update documentation in-between releases, it will trigger the website deployment to GitHub pages.

 ## Installers

 When implementing a new feature or fixing something within the codebase, it is necessary to ensure that it is working